- 50% off exhibitions with National Art Pass.

 Scotland's national collection of modern and contemporary art is housed in the Scottish National Gallery of Modern Art and the Scottish National Gallery of Modern Art Two.

-Located on either side of Belford Road, 15 minutes' walk from Princes Street, they are set in stunning parkland, surrounded by outdoor sculptures from artists such as Henry Moore, Rachel Whiteread and Barbara Hepworth.
+The galleries are set in stunning parkland, surrounded by outdoor sculptures by artists such as Henry Moore, Rachel Whiteread and Barbara Hepworth.

 The Scottish National Gallery of Modern Art Two, previously known as the Dean Gallery, was founded in 1999 to show an extensive collection of work by the renowned Edinburgh-born artist Sir Eduardo Paolozzi and now also houses an outstanding collection of Dada and Surrealist art and literature.